mahendranandi/NIFTY-Share-Market-Price-Prediction/README.md

 are
 plotted.
 From this graph the high volatility of the SBI is evident during the periods mentioned above.
+################################

+One of the assumptions of the ARMA model is that the error term are either strongly or weakly stationary.

+The problem is that in real life.
+This assumption is not always satisfied.
+Indeed, when looking financial data such as stock market data (AAPL, TESLA, GOOGL) or currency data (EUR/USD, GBP/USD), even indices data ( S&P 500, DAX 30, US30, NASDAQ 100 etc.) and cryptocurrency.
+Usually these data display an error term which presents a sort of stochastic variation of their volatility over time, meaning that considering the stationarity assumption will lead to a misspecification of the model estimation and therefore will lead to a bad forecast.

+GARCH models are usually the one considering such heteroskedasticity of the error terms and the stochastic change of their related volatility.
+In this post I will describe a simplified version of the GARCH model, also I will show how to estimate such model setting, how to interpret or read the results and how to find the optimal setting.

+### GARCH Model Setting

+GARCH stands for Generalized Autoregressive Conditional Heteroskedasticity Models.
+GARCH models are commonly used to estimate the volatility of returns for stocks, currencies, indices cryptocurrencies.
+Professional traders use this tool to price assets and detect which asset will potentially provide the best return in their portfolio.
+Also they can use this tool to adjust their portfolio allocation and risk management.

+There exist a large variety of GARCH model : Standard GARCH (SGARCH), Nonlinear GARCH (NGARCH), Nonlinear Asymetric GARCH (NAGARCH), Integrated GARCH (IGARCH), Exponential GARCH (EGARCH), GARCH in Mean (GARCH-M), Quadratic GARCH (QGARCH), Glosten-Jagannathan-Runke GARCH (GJR-GARCH), Treshold GARCH (TGARCH), Family GARCH (FGARCH), Continuous-time GARCH (COGARCH), Zero drift GARCH (ZDGARCH) etc. I will present only two of these variants : the standard GARCH and the GJR-GARCH models.

+### The standard GARCH Model

+To model the GARCH model, we need to know first how the ARCH model is set.
+So let us consider the error term e[t] or the residual from the demeaned return.
+Then the error term is decomposed into two main terms that are the stochastic term z[t] and the time-dependent standard deviation s[t] such that :

+R[t] = mu + e[t]

+e[t] = s[t]*z[t].

+R[t] is the variable representing the time series of the return of the stock considered, mu is the mean and e[t] is the error term.
+The variable z[t] is assumed to be a strong white noise process.
+If we consider that q is the number of lags for the volatility modelling (ARCH(q)), then, we have

+Therefore, an ARCH(q) model means that the time-dependent volatility depends on the first q lag squared values of the error term.

+Then, based on the ARCH(q) model, we can define the model setting of the GARCH.
+Indeed, the GARCH model is considered when the error variance s[t] is assumed to follow an ARMA process.
+In that situation, the GARCH(p,q) model with p the number of lags of the s[t] terms and q the number of lags for the ARCH terms e[t]^2.

+Therefore, the main difference between the GARCH model and the ARCH model is that the GARCH model consider also the volatility of the previous period, while the ARCH model do not.
+This is truly important as in the financial market we can usually observe mean reverting patterns of the instruments/variables and this mean-reverting pattern can in some case could happen by respecting a certain average range, meaning that the volatility of the previous periods should be considered.

+Then, a GARCH(1,1) is such that

+and the ARCH(1) model is nothing else than the GARCH(0,1) model.

+The particularity of the standard GARCH model is that we consider that the conditional error term follows a normal distribution.
+This is not always the case for all types of data.
+We usually observe in the financial data more skewed data.
+Therefore, we should also consider checking if the residuals follow that pattern.
+The GARCH model with skewed student t-distribution (STTD) is usually considered as an alternative to the normal distribution in order to check if we have a better model fitting.

+### Model Estimation

+The estimation of the GARCH model is very simple.
+Indeed considering a GARCH(p,q) model, we have 4 steps :

+Estimate the AR(q) model for the returns. and get the residuals e[t]

+Construct the time series of the squared residuals, e[t]^2.

+Compute and plot the autocorrelation of the squared rediduals e[t]^2.

+Estimate  the ARMA (p,q) model for the volatility  s[t] of the residuals based on one of the specified model.

 # References
 - https://www.idrisstsafack.com/post/garch-models-with-r-programming-a-practical-example-with-tesla-stock